mumuki/mumuki-python-runner/xce/colab/en/README.md

 ### Login into Colab

-In order to solve this exercise, you will need to create and account and login into [`Colab`](https://colab.research.google.com/) first.
+In order to solve this exercise, you will need to create an account and login into [`Colab`](https://colab.research.google.com/) first.

 ### Solving an exercise